Movatterモバイル変換

 This article includes a list ofgeneral references, butit lacks sufficient correspondinginline citations.
 Please help toimprove this article byintroducing more precise citations.(December 2020) (Learn how and when to remove this message)

-This articlemay lack focus or may be about more than one topic.
-Pleasehelp improve this article, possibly bysplitting the article and/or by introducing adisambiguation page, or discuss this issue on thetalk page.(February 2023)
+This articlemay lack focus or be aboutmore than one topic.
+Please helpimprove this article, possibly bysplitting it or creating adisambiguation page.
+Relevant discussion may be found on thetalk page.(February 2023) (Learn how and when to remove this message)

 (Learn how and when to remove this message)